bocon13/datacenter_mptcp/README.md

 ### Starting with the CS244 image on EC2
-TODO:
+Start will the following EC2 image: `CS244-Win13-Mininet`

-Follow the insructions here:
+Then, follow the instructions here:
 `https://github.com/bocon13/mptcp_setup`

 ### Starting with a fresh Ubuntu 12.10 image on EC2